CORE TECHNOLOGY

 The Neural-AI Bridge

 Neural link technology represents a paradigm shift in human-machine interaction.
-By creating direct interfaces between biological neural systems and digital operating systems, we enable unprecedented levels of control, feedback, and integration.
+NIA (Neural Interface Adapter) creates vendor-neutral, direct interfaces between biological neural systems and digital operating systems, enabling unprecedented levels of control, feedback, and integration.

 • Bidirectional communication protocols